seb86/github-to-wordpress-update-readme-script/README.md

 2. Run: ```sh readme.sh```
 3. Follow the prompts.

+> If you wish to update the development repository of the plugin on WordPress.org simply enter the word `trunk` when it asks for the version of the plugin you want to update.

 ## Final notes

 - This will checkout the remote version of your readme.txt from your Github Repo.